Getting Started

 The Parol6 control board comes preloaded with generic parameters that will work for anyone building the robot.
 However, if you want to fine-tune your robot, you now have the option to do so.

-By default PAROL6 homes in these steps:
+By default, PAROL6 homes in the following sequence:

-- After joint5 homes joints 5 and 6 move to the standby position
+- After Joint 5 homes, Joints 5 and 6 move to the standby position.

 Warning